AnonymerNiklasistanonym/Md2Anki/README.md

 - [ ] Add tests for anki note generation
 - [ ] Enable code execution to additionally generate:
   - [ ] LaTeX `tikzpicture` Graphs
-- [ ] Add custom overrides of used executables and their args (e.g. custom C compiler that also includes another header file)

 ## Features